Algebras of conjugacy classes in symmetric groups: Introduction

 \sm

 Next, let us describe a product in $S_N\times S_N$ in terms of labeled surfaces.
 Let $\wt\cP$ and $\wt \cR$ be labeled surfaces.
 For each $j=1$, \dots, $N$, we identify the $j$-th minus-triangle of $\wt R$ with the $j$-th plus-triangle of $\cP$ according colors of their sides.
 Thus we get a two-dimensional simplicial cell complex consisting of $N$ labeled plus-triangles inherited from $\cR$, labeled $N$ minus-triangles inherited from $\cP$ and $N$ {\it plus-minus-triangles} obtained as result of gluing.
 Each edge is contained in 3 triangles.
 Removing interiors of all plus-minus-triangles we come to a simplicial cell complex such that each edge is contained in two triangles.
 In fact, this is a surface, but some vertices of the surface can be glued one with another (see Fig. \ref{ris:5}).
-Cutting all such gluings we get a new labeled surface.
+Cutting all such gluings we get a new surface whose triangles are equipped with labels.
+Some of blue edges were contained in removed triangles.
+Labels on both sides of such edge coincide with a label on the removed triangle and therefore coincide.
+So our new surface is correctly labeled.

 \sm

 {\bf \punct Remark.
 Belyi data.} Checker triangulated surfaces arise in a natural way in algebraic geometry under names {\it Belyi data} or {\it dessigns d'enfant}.

 Denote by $\ov \Q$ the field of algebraic numbers.
 Consider an algebraic curve $C$ and a meromorphic function ({\it Belyi function}) $f$ on $C$ whose critical values are contained in the set $0$, $1$, $\infty$.
 According the famous Belyi theorem \cite{Bel} such a function on a given curve $C$ exists if and only if $C$ can be determined by a system of algebraic equations with coefficients in $\ov\Q$.